 Worker 2 got a job; executing.

 Success!
-We now have a thread pool executing connections asynchronously.
+We now have a thread pool that executes connections asynchronously.
 There are never more than four threads created, so our system won’t get overloaded if the server receives a lot of requests.
 If we make a request to /sleep, the server will be able to serve other requests by having another thread run them.

-After learning about the while let loop in Chapter 18, you might be wondering why we didn’t write the worker thread like this:
+After learning about the while let loop in Chapter 18, you might be wondering why we didn’t write the worker thread as shown in Listing 20-22.

+prod: confirm xref

-Filename: src/lib.rs
+src/lib.rs

 // --snip--